Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Ludo): Add a context menu on the Part Usage list, in order to export the list from there.
 - BUG #57 (Alban): The drag and drop of file is not working under Mono 2.10
 - BUG #58 (Alban): The cancel of the edition with the right click mouse button doesn't work under Mono
+- BUG #62 (FreeStorm): Text position on Text Layer (Linux)
+- BUG (Alban): The saving of a group in the brick library after rotating it will create a correct image, but wrong part positions when the group is placed back on the map
 - REFACTORING (Alban): In the part XML, promote the <LDraw><PreferredHeight> to normal part properties, and use it to set the default Altitude of parts
 - REFACTORING (Alban): The two buttons to raise and lower parts in the toolbar should probably change the Altitude of the parts for a brick layer (that's what the users may expect)